motilals/fabzero/3DPrinter.md

 (As seen in picture)
 ![menu](img/3dmenu.jpg)

-a few design files for 3d printing are readily available in the website like **thingiverse.com** for testing, we can create our own designs for printing by using free software like **Tinkercad** or beginner or **Fusion360** for precision design or **Blender 2.8** for organic modeling.
+a few design files for 3d printing are readily available in the website like **thingiverse.com** for testing, we can create our own designs for printing by using free software like **Tinkercad** for beginner or **Fusion360** for precision design or **Blender 2.8** for organic modeling.
+They are all Free softwares.

 Due to constrain of time, we download a design file for creating a Clip which can be use to prevent unwinding of 1.75mm PLA filament inside the cartridge (while storing).